anushaKankipati/Simple-C-Compiler/README.md

 5. Storage allocation for functions and rudimentary code generation
 6. Code generation for entire Simple C language

 Each phases progrssively adds on from the previous.
-Phase 6 is a culmination of all the phases, meaning it is the completed compiler
+Phase 6 is a culmination of all the phases, meaning it is the completed compiler.

 ## How to Use